-Quantitative PCR

-qPCR was carried out using TaqMan primers/probes specific for 88 human genes that were previously found to be differentially expressed in CFS/ME patients.7 This analysis confirmed that most of these genes differed significantly between CFS/ME and the normal group.
-Of the 88 genes, 84 were found to be upregulated and four were downregulated (HIF1A, IL7R, PAPOLA, SHPRH), which is similar to what we reported previously.7 Gene expression in patients with Q-CFS/ME was also found to be markedly different from the normal group, and very similar to that found in patients with CFS/ME.
-Gene expression in patients with endogenous depression did not differ markedly from that in the normal group, except in the case of five genes (APP, CREBBP, GNAS, PDCD2, PDCD6), where significant upregulation (fold difference \geq 1.5) was found (table 2).
+Quantitative PCR was carried out using TaqMan primers/probes specific for 88 human genes which were previously found to be differentially expressed in CFS/ME patients [7].
+This analysis confirmed that most of these genes differed significantly between CFS/ME and Normal groups.
+Of the 88 genes, 84 were found to be upregulated and 4 were downregulated (HIF1A, IL7R, PAPOLA, SHPRH), which is similar to what we reported previously [7].
+Gene expression in patients with Q-CFS/ME was also found to be markedly different to the normal group, and very similar to that found in patients with CFS/ME.
+Gene expression in patients with endogenous depression did not differ markedly from that in the normal group, except in the case of five genes (APP, CREBBP, GNAS, PDCD2, PDCD6), where significant upregulation (fold-difference ≥1.5) was found (Table 2).